 Mark was named City Administrator of the Year in 2010 by the Texas City Management Association.
 He also teaches as an adjunct faculty member for UT Tyler's public administration graduate school program and is on the advisory board for the Tyler Junior College public administration program.
 Most recently, Mark was elected by his peers to serve as Vice President for the International City-County Management Association, representing the Mountain-Plains Region (Central United States).

 Mark is active in the community as an officer and a member of many local business, civic and non-profit organizations.
-Mark and his wife, Cindy, have been married 27 years and have three grown children.
+Mark and his wife, Cindy, have been married 27 years and have three children - a daughter who is a school teacher in Fort Worth I.S.D., a son in his senior year at the United States Naval Academy, and a son who is a Junior at Texas A&M.